Ernst Wasmuth Verlag: History

 On May 1, 1872 in Berlin, Ernst Wasmuth (1845-1897) opened a bookstore devoted to architecture, which he soon expanded into publishing.
 Some of the books he published became classics, including works by Hermann Muthesius and Frank Lloyd Wright.
 Early in the company history, Wasmuth began to publish two magazines, Der Städtebau (Urban development) and Architektur des XX.
 Jahrhunderts (Architecture of the 20th Century).

 In 1875, Ernst Wasmuth's younger brother, Emil, entered the business.
 He died in 1894.
 In 1905 the company began to publish Georg Dehio's Handbook of German Art History (Der Dehio), which was issued annually to 1928.
 From 1913 to 1943 Emil Wasmuth's son Günther ran the business in Berlin.
 Günther Wasmuth founded Wasmuth's Monatshefte für Baukunst (Monthly Architectural Bulletins) in 1914, edited by city planner and author, Werner Hegemann.
 From 1919 to 1926, Gunther's brother, Ewald Wasmuth, also worked at the company.
 He left publishing to focus on his own pursuits as a philosopher and translator of such writers as Blaise Pascal.

 The publishing house was completely destroyed in an Allied bombing raid in 1943, including the company archive.
 After World War II, Günther Wasmuth re-established the business in Tübingen while a Wasmuth Antiquarian business was opened in Berlin.
 The publisher continued to focus on the fields of architecture, art and archeology, to which it now added scientific works and illustrated books.
 Günther Wasmuth died in 1974.
 Ernst J. Wasmuth has been the managing director of the company since 1990.

-In 1942, a branch of the company opened in Zurich under the name "Fretz & Wasmuth".
+In 1942, a branch of the company opened in Zürich under the name "Fretz & Wasmuth".
 The publisher produced books for the zones of occupation in Germany that could find no publisher at the time because their authors were discredited.
 That included, for example, the autobiography of Hans Bernd Gisevius, an avid leader of Nazi injustice, who later became a resistance member by its own account.
 The company prospects suffered in West Germany after 1945 to 1961 when new editions of earlier publications created larger readerships.